 A celebration of his life will be held at Welbourne at 3 o’clock, Friday October 25th.
 In lieu of flowers, memorial contributions may be made to the Land Trust of Virginia, P.O.
 Box 14, Middleburg, VA 20118 (http://www.landtrustva.org).

 Nat Morison, owner of Welbourne has passed.
 He was the great grandson of Colonel Richard Dulany of the Valley Light Horse.
 He was an iconic, unique individual who marched to his own drummer with his stickball tournaments, milk punch get togethers on Sunday afternoons and his summer jazz festivals at Welbourne.
 He supported the Piedmont Hunt allowing Welbourne to continue as a fixture for the club.
 He enthusiastically supported all of our Civil War living history events that we held there over the last 30 years.
 He will be missed.

 Indeed.
 I spent many a night and day there as a boy.
-George (Nat's younger brother) and I would place ice hockey in the pool when winter came to freeze the small amount of water needed.& Stick-ball on Sundays was indeed great.
+George (Nat's younger brother) and I would play ice hockey in the pool when winter came to freeze the small amount of water needed.& Stick-ball on Sundays was indeed great.
 Brock